 I hope they like the style and it does the job they bought it for such as keeping them warm, but I also hope they can have a little smile every time they wear or use it that they’ve supported a whole supply chain of British manufacturers and producers.
 And also for most of our products the fact that once they’ve bought it, they won’t have to buy another one for 20 years!

+What achievement of your business are you most proud of?
 When customers go out of their way to phone us up and say how happy they were.
 It absolutely makes our day when this happens.

 If you asked my parents they’d also add the day when Prince Charles visited the village and they gave him a couple of sheepskin rugs as a wedding present (he’d just married Camilla).
 We imagine they are either side of bed to sink his toes into every morning!